Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Data analysis

 \section{Data analysis}

-In this work, we applied the procedure described above to the targets of the proposal PID: 2057, which observed 10 QSOs at $z\sim2$ previously targeted by reverberation mapping (RM) campaigns \citep{Shen:2024}.
-Among these, we focused on the five sources with available RM-based black hole mass measurements \citep{Shen:2024}.
-The RM-based mass was estimated from the observation of the \civ (RM032, RM312, and RM539) and the \mgii (RM332 and RM401) emission lines.
+In this work, we applied the procedure described above to the targets of proposal PID: 2057, which observed ten QSOs at $z\sim2$ previously targeted by RM campaigns \citep{Shen:2024}.
+Among these, we focused on the five sources with available RM-based BH mass measurements \citep{Shen:2024}.
+Table \ref{tab:best_fit_results} lists the targets used in this work, together with their coordinates and observation dates.
+We estimated the RM-based mass from observation of the \civ (RM032, RM312, and RM539) and \mgii (RM332 and RM401) emission lines \citep{Shen:2024}.

-The targets were observed with the G140M/F100LP for $\sim$2400s with a ``4-POINT-DITHER'' dithering strategy.
-We retrieved the count-rate images from the MAST archive and applied all pipeline steps described above to obtain the final data cube with a ``drizzle'' weighting method and a spaxel size of 0.05\arcsec.
+The targets were observed with G140M/F100LP for $\sim$2400s using the 4-POINT-DITHER strategy.
+We retrieved the count-rate images from the MAST archive and applied all pipeline steps described above to obtain the final datacube using a drizzle weighting method and a spaxel size of 0.05\arcsec.
 We then corrected the flux by applying Eq. \ref{eq:spectrum_final}.
-For all targets, the \oiii\ and \hb emission lines fall in the nominal range covered by the G140M/F100LP observations, while the \ha\ emission line can only be obtained thanks to our extension of the G140M data.
-For each cube, we extracted the spectrum from a circular aperture of 1 arcsec radius, centered on the brightest pixel to cover the extent of the PSF \citep{Deugenio:2023} and remove the effect of the ``wiggles'' visible in smaller apertures \citep{Perna:2023}.
-Each integrated spectrum was then fitted using a custom-made Python code, based on the IDL MPFIT package \citep{Markwardt:2009} that finds the best-fit parameters by minimizing the $\chi^2$.
+For all targets, the \oiii\ and \hb emission lines fall within the nominal range covered by the G140M/F100LP observations, while the \ha\ emission line can only be obtained through our extension of the G140M data.
+For each cube, we removed the background by estimating it from target-free regions and extracted the spectrum from a circular aperture of 1 arcsec diameter centered on the brightest pixel to cover the extent of the point spread function \citep[$\sim 0.16''-0.18''$ at the wavelength of the Balmer emission lines, see][]{Jones:2026}, thereby maximizing the S/N and removing the effect of the ``wiggles'' visible in smaller apertures \citep{Perna:2023}.
+We did not perform any further aperture corrections as our aperture includes more than 95\% of the flux \citep{Jones:2026}.